 Top off all generator fuel tanks and test them.
 This includes my home generator.

 Make sure all loose items are secured.

-Check the personal safety items; first aid kit, rain gear, flashlight batteries, work gloves, eye protection, hard hat, some type of energy food and extra water are in the truck.
+Check the personal safety items; first aid kit, rain gear, flashlight batteries, work gloves, eye protection, hard hat, some type of energy food, and extra water are in the truck.

 Get out a clean sleeping bag and a set of clean dry clothes and put them in the truck.

-Gas up the chain saw and put it in the truck with extra gas, bar oil and blade sharpener.
+Gas up the chain saw and put it in the truck with extra gas, bar oil, and blade sharpener.

 During the event, it is important to recognize when a situation is too dangerous to proceed and wait for the danger to subside.
-Examples of this are local flooding of roadways, downed power lines, high winds, and or electrical storm while working at transmitter sites.
+Examples of this are local flooding of roadways, downed power lines, high winds, and or electrical storms while working at transmitter sites.

-Radio may have lost much of it’s relevance as an entertainment medium, however, there is still one thing it does very well; broadcast emergency communications and information to the public.
+Radio may have lost much of its relevance as an entertainment medium, however, there is still one thing it does very well; broadcast emergency communications and information to the public.

 Update: As of 5 am 8/25 it looks as if the hurricane is making a b-line toward Bridgeport, CT.
 Most of the computer models are now in agreement which means the forecast is getting a better handle on the variables and is becoming more accurate.
-Strength is still somewhat debatable, but even a category 1 storm could do significant damage.
+Strength is still somewhat debatable, but even a Category 1 storm could do significant damage.
 We shall see.

 Here is an interesting thing; several people have suggested that IBOC signals on both AM and FM NYC stations be turned off so that smaller local stations will be listenable to local residents in NJ and Long Island.
-A secondary consideration would be the amount of power IBOC uses and possibility of backup generators running out of fuel to run something that has little or no audience.
+A secondary consideration would be the amount of power IBOC uses and the possibility of backup generators running out of fuel to run something that has little or no audience.
 If that isn’t telling….